Symmetry-protected self-correcting quantum memories: Self-correction with a 1-form SPT phase

-We now define other boundary conditions that will be used in the construction of the code.
-These boundaries will not be used to encode logical qubits, but rather to ensure that all logical operators can be achieved using a sequence of local symmetric moves.
-We define three different gapped boundary geometries that support the following types of boundary Hamiltonians: \begin{enumerate} \item the primal boundary Hamiltonian $H_{P}$, which is primal-condensing but not dual-condensing; \item the dual boundary $H_{D}$, which is dual-condensing but not primal-condensing; and \item the ``sink'' boundary $H_{\text{sink}}$, which is primal-condensing and dual-condensing. \end{enumerate} The different boundaries are distinguished by what excitations can condense on them in a symmetric way; the primal boundary is chosen to allow primal string-like excitations (i.e., excitations on primal qubits) to condense, the dual boundary is chosen to allow dual string-like excitations (i.e., excitations on dual qubits) to condense, and both strings can condense on the sink boundary.
+We consider three different boundary geometries that support the following types of gapped boundary Hamiltonians to be used in the code construction, based on their condensation properties as defined in Definition 1 of Sec.~\ref{secBoundarySec}: \begin{enumerate} \item the primal boundary Hamiltonian $H_{P}$, which is primal-condensing but not dual-condensing; \item the dual boundary $H_{D}$, which is dual-condensing but not primal-condensing; and \item the ``sink'' boundary $H_{\text{sink}}$, which is primal-condensing and dual-condensing. \end{enumerate} The different boundaries are distinguished by what excitations can condense on them in a symmetric way and they can be thought of in analogy to the $Z$-type and $X$-type boundaries of the surface code (often called rough and smooth)~\cite{bravyi1998quantum}; the primal boundary is chosen to allow primal string-like excitations (i.e., excitations generated by $Z$-strings on primal qubits) to condense, the dual boundary is chosen to allow dual string-like excitations (i.e., excitations generated by $Z$-strings on dual qubits) to condense, and both strings can condense on the sink boundary.
 There exist nondegenerate, symmetric Hamiltonians consisting of commuting Pauli terms with these properties, as we now show.

-In the following, the main feature that determines the excitations that can condense is whether they support \textit{complete} primal ($S_q$) or dual ($S_v$) 1-form symmetry generators or not.
-Complete 1-form generators are depicted in Fig.~\ref{figCluster1form}, and truncated 1-form generators are depicted in Fig.~\ref{figBoundarySyms}.
-The primal boundary supports complete primal symmetry generators, and truncated dual generators.
-The dual boundary supports complete dual generators and truncated primal generators.
-The sink boundary supports complete primal and dual generators.

 All of the Hamiltonians in this subsection are given by a sum over (potentially truncated) cluster terms